seandearnaley/youtube-to-whisper-cpp/README.md

 1. Install [Poetry](https://python-poetry.org/docs/#installation) if you haven't already.
 2. Clone the repository and navigate to the project directory.
+3. I suggest using python 3.10.11 `poetry env use 3.10.11`, whisper cpp bindings will need wheels for your architecture.
+See [docs](https://github.com/aarnphm/whispercpp)
-3. Run `poetry install` to install the dependencies.
+4. Run `poetry install` to install the dependencies.

 ## Usage